Apply for fee assistance, a PAL card or Inclusion Support to take part in programs.

 We offer assistance to those who can't afford to pay fees for affiliated recreation, leisure, arts and culture programs:

-- successful applicants get a $400 credit per person per year
+- successful applicants get a one time $400 credit per person per year

 - you can use it for city-run programs, affiliated minor sports, or arts and culture programs